 After, the husband said that he returned to the house and saw his wife and asked how she was and asked if it hurt and said that Sarah Doolson replied, 'No I scarcely ever felt it'.
 It was then said that the woman said, 'There’s nothing to hurt you I only use these two fingers and if they ever belway I'll cut the buggers off'.
 It was then heard that another woman at the house then said, 'Put down your sovereign', which he did and the woman picked it up.

-It was then heard that the woman had said, 'If anything should happen to you and you should feel bad there’s a good sixpenny doctor down here I will get you a bottle and you will feel alright'.
+It was heard then that the woman said, 'If anything should happen to you and you should feel bad there’s a good sixpenny doctor down here I will get you a bottle and you will feel alright'.

-Sarah Doolson was said to have then said, 'If anything should happen to me and I die I will take the secret to the grave.' and that the woman had replied, 'God bless you'.
-It was then heard that the woman had then said, 'I don't come to seek you. you come to seek me.
+Sarah Doolson was said to have then said, 'If anything should happen to me and I die I will take the secret to the grave.', and that the woman had replied, 'God bless you'.
+It was heard then that the woman said, 'I don't come to seek you, you come to seek me.
 What’s a sovereign to having children and I wish my life'.